Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/business-ecosystems/_index.md

 Nonprofits are companies set up for public benefit, or for a purpose relating to cultural or social activities, or communal or group interests, such as religion, sciences, education, arts, charity, or recreation.
 Under the old Act, these were known as Section 21 companies.
 Umuzi falls under this type of business!

 The income and property of a non-profit company are to be applied solely to the promotion of the non-profit company’s main objective and cannot be distributed to owners or shareholders.
-So basically, the money we make from learnerships goes back into the business to pay for things such as salaries, wellness sessions between recruits and counselors, pay for marketing for our recruitment campaigns and, of course, go back into funding more learnerships.
+So basically, the money we make from learnerships goes back into the business to pay for things such as salaries, wellness sessions between learners and counselors, pay for marketing for our recruitment campaigns and, of course, go back into funding more learnerships.

 Advantages of Non-Profits: